 After giving birth, experts say that a well-balanced diet and proper nutrition is even more important than during your pregnancy.
-The food choices you make will greatly influence the quality of your breast milk, and how quickly your body will rebound from the pregnancy.
+The food choices you make will greatly influence the quality of your breast milk, and how quickly your Healthy Body will rebound from the pregnancy.

 You will want to include a high amount of complex carbohydrates, including:

 – Whole Grains, such as brown rice, and rye or whole wheat bread,

 – Fruits, such as apples, berries, peaches, and melons, and

 – Vegetables, such as broccoli, squash, and bell peppers.

 You should also ensure that you are obtaining the proper levels of calcium, protein, iron, and fat.
 Aim for three to five servings of fat per day and calcium-rich food.